hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-major research companies, such as Accenture among others, argue that more than 25 billion IoT devices will be reached by 2020.</p>
+<p>Major research companies, such as Accenture among others, argue that more than 25 billion IoT devices will be reached by 2020.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->